tisannai/plinth/README.md

         #    =>   +++++-----
 ```

+`plcm` can be created from:

+* Heap, with `plcm_new()`.
+Memory is heap allocated and must be
+  freed (Dept).

+* Pre-allocation, with `plcm_use()`, `plcm_use_plam()`, or
+  `plcm_use_plbm()`.
+At first memory has no Debt, but if required
+  allocation size exceeds the initial capacity, memory is allocated
+  from heap and becomes Debt.

-`plcm` is created with initial allocation size.
+`plcm` is created with an initial allocation size.
 The user makes
 allocations from the initial allocation, until it runs out.
 Regardless
 of the initial allocation storage (Debt or not), the next allocation
 is always from heap (with Debt).
-When the allocation is renewed, it
+When the allocation is renewed, the
-can change the location of the allocation, and therefore all direct
+location of the memory is likely to change, and therefore all direct
-references to memory become invalid.
-For this reason, references to
+references to memory from `plcm` become invalid.
+For this reason,
-allocations are by default offsets to base address.
-The offsets are
+references to allocations are by default offsets to the base address.
-called Positions.
-When Position is used, it is added to the current
+The offsets are called Positions.
+When Position is used, it is added
-base address and therefore the resulting references are up-to-date and
+to the current base address and therefore the resulting reference is
-valid.
+up-to-date and valid.

-Allocations can be made with `plcm_get_pos`, where the return value is
+Allocations can be made with `plcm_get_pos()`, where the return value
-a Position to the allocator.
-Other possibility is `plcm_get_ref`,
+is a Position to the allocator.
+Other possibility is `plcm_get_ref()`,
-where the return value is a pointer to the allocated location.
-User
+where the return value is a pointer to the allocated location, and has
-may also allocate and store the value in one action with
+the relocation limitations mentioned above.
+User may also allocate and
+store the value in a single action with the `plcm_store()` function.
-`plcm_store` function.

 If the continuous data storage requires a terminating value,
-`plcm_terminate` can be used.
+`plcm_terminate()` can be used.
 For example, a NULL terminated array
-could be achieved with `plcm_terminate`.
+could be achieved with `plcm_terminate()`.

 `plcm` may contain multiple allocations, but typically there is only
-one allocation, which changes its size.
+one allocation, with changing size.
 The only allocation that can
-change its size in `plcm` is the last.
-Only allocation is also the
+change its size in `plcm` is the last, and obviously the only
-last.
+allocation is also the last.

 ## String Storage

 `plss` provides a set of functions for storing string data to a
 `plcm`.
-User can append to existing strings (in `plcm`) with
+User can append to existing strings with `plss_append()`,
-`plss_append`, `plss_append_string`, `plss_append_char`, or with
+`plss_append_string()`, `plss_append_char()`, or with
-`plss_format_string`.
+`plss_format_string()`.

-The existing string can be replaced with `plss_set` or
+The existing string can be replaced with `plss_set()` or
-`plss_reformat_string`.
+`plss_reformat_string()`.

-The stored string content is retrieved with `plss_string` and length
+The stored string content is retrieved with `plss_string()` and length
-with `plss_length`.
+with `plss_length()`.

 Each `plss` storage function ensures that the stored string is NULL
-terminated and can be used directly with C library functions.
+terminated and can be therefore used directly with C library
+functions.

 ## String References